 On September 30, 2016, PGE filed a motion to dismiss, which asserted that the CWA does not allow citizen suits of this nature, and that FERC has jurisdiction over all licensing issues, including the alleged CWA violations.
 On March 27, 2017, the court denied PGE's motion to dismiss.
-On April 6, 2017, PGE filed a motion for certification to file an interlocutory appeal with the U.S. Ninth Circuit Court of Appeals and for a stay of the District Court proceeding.
-A court decision on that motion has not yet been issued.
+On April 6, 2017, PGE filed a motion with the District Court for certification to file an interlocutory appeal with the Ninth Circuit and for a stay of the District Court proceeding.
 On April 7, 2017, the court granted an unopposed motion filed by the Confederated Tribes of Warm Springs (the Tribes) to appear in the case as Amicus Curiae (friend of the court).
 The Tribes share ownership of the Project with PGE, but have not been named as a defendant.
+The parties agreed to defer decision on the motion for stay pending a ruling by the District Court on PGE's request to file the interlocutory appeal.
+The District Court granted PGE's request on May 19, 2017, but the Ninth Circuit has not yet ruled on whether it will hear the appeal.